 Closed work permits are the most common type of work permits issued in Canada and are often given to foreign workers seeking employment from one specific employer.
 This type of permit is also called an employer-specific work permit and includes the name of the employer, the length of time the foreign national can work in Canada, and the location where the work can take place.

-A positive LMIA is required in order to be granted a closed work permit.
-It is important to note that exemptions from the LMIA process do exist, and are created to promote economic, cultural, and other competitive advantages for Canada and mutual benefits enjoyed by Canadians and permanent residents.
+A positive LMIA is required in order to be granted a closed non-LMIA-exempt work permit.
+Closed LMIA-exempt work permits allow foreign nationals to work for one specific employer, in one specific position, without the need for an LMIA, and are based on either international agreements or arrangements or Canadian interests, meaning that the work permits are created to promote economic, cultural, and other competitive advantages for Canada and mutual benefits enjoyed by Canadians and permanent residents.
+Good examples of significant economic, social, or cultural benefits include the advancement of Canadian industry (e.g. technological development) and the creation of jobs.

 In order to find out if a foreign worker needs an LMIA or not, the first step is to review the list of LMIA exemption codes to see if an existing code applies to the specific situation.
 It is also possible to request an opinion from the International Mobility Workers Unit when a more personalized evaluation is desired and to determine whether the worker is exempt from the LMIA process.

-When a foreign worker reviews the list of LMIA exemption codes and finds the one most relevant to their hiring situation, they will need to include this code in their offer of employment.
+When an employer reviews the list of LMIA exemption codes and finds the one most relevant to the hiring situation, the employer will need to include this code in the offer of employment.
+And the employer needs to use the employer portal to access the offer employment number required by the foreign worker for his/her work permit application.

-Canadian work permits are for temporary foreign nationals who want to work in Canada.
-However, if their goal is to live and work in Canada permanently, they must instead apply for permanent residency.
+Canadian work permits are for foreign nationals who want to work in Canada temporarily.
+However, if their goal is to live and work in Canada permanently, they should instead apply for permanent residency.

 Most foreign workers who come to Canada for employment need work permits.
 If you are unsure about needing one, we urge you to consult the interactive platform created by the Government of Canada and familiarize yourself with the types of work permits that best suit your situation.